Think you know all about poinsettia flowers? Below are five facts about these iconic holiday plants that would surprise many people.

 We can thank the derivation of the plant's name from Ambassador "Poinsett" for the numerous misspellings that abound.
-People seem intent on spelling the name "poinsettia," for example (dropping the I at the end).
-Another common misspelling involves inserting an extra t (the fact that "points" is a nickname commonly used in the florist and nursery trades probably does not help matters here).
-"Poinsettias" is a spelling even more off-base, but it is also more common than one might imagine.
-Why couldn't this guy have been named, "Smith!"?
+People seem intent on spelling the name "poinsetta," for example (dropping the I near the end of the word).
+Another common misspelling involves inserting an extra T (the fact that "points" is a nickname commonly used in the florist and nursery trades probably does not help matters here).
+"Pointsetta" is a spelling even more off-base, but it is also more common than one might imagine.
+Why couldn't the ambassador have been named, "Smith?"

 Such misspellings have spawned mispronunciations (or is it the other way around?).
-Dictionaries list in-SET-ee-uh and point-SET-uh as acceptable pronunciations.
-However, both folks in the industry and their customers regularly insert a "T" after the "N," so that the word most often ends up being pronounced, point-SET-uh.
+Dictionaries list poin-SET-ee-uh and poin-SET-uh as acceptable pronunciations.
+However, both folks in the industry and their customers regularly insert a "T" after the "N" when speaking, so that the word most often ends up being pronounced as point-SET-uh.

 Christmas Poinsettia Legend